-- Diesel fuel quality and fuel sulfur content must comply with all existing regulations for the area in which the engine operates. - Sulfur content less than 0.05% (500 ppm) is preferred. - If diesel fuel with sulfur content greater than 0.05% (500 ppm) is used, crankcase oil service intervals may be affected.
-(See recommendation for Diesel Engine Oil.) - DO NOT use diesel fuel with sulfur content greater than 1.0%.
+- Sulfur content should not exceed 0.5%.
+Sulfur content less than 0.05% is preferred. - If diesel fuel with sulfur content greater than 0.5% sulfur content is used, reduce the service interval for engine oil and filter by 50%. - DO NOT use diesel fuel with sulfur content greater than 1.0%.